 Affinity mapping is an excellent tool that can assist teams and individuals in efficiently organizing and analyzing vast volumes of information.
 It is a method that is frequently used to help discover patterns, insights, and themes from large, complicated data sets in design thinking, project management, and problem-solving processes.

-This article will cover affinity mapping, how to do it yourself, and ways you can use these details to improve your research process.
+This article will explore affinity mapping, how to do it yourself, and ways you can use it to organize and synthesize your research process.

 What is affinity mapping?

-Affinity mapping is a simple way to document your understanding of objects.
-It helps remove ambiguity, so you can make better decisions and move on in a way that’s good for you, your career, and your clients.
+Affinity mapping is a simple way to group and organize a large amount of information.
+This can be any information such as user feedback, or design ideas.
+It helps you see relations clearer, so you can make better decisions and move on in a way that’s good for you, your career, and your clients.

 What is an affinity diagram?

 An affinity diagram or an affinity map is the result of the affinity mapping process.
 It is a visual representation of how individual pieces of information are related to each other and grouped.

 You can see which issues are most relevant by the number of cards sorted into each group.
 Therefore, it helps you to prioritize what to work on next.